John Denver Plane Crash: Autopsy Report and Investigation Findings

 • Behind and to the left of the pilot’s seat

-• Requiring the pilot to turn around in the seat to access it
+• Requiring the pilot to physically turn around to access it

-• Difficult to move due to its position
+• Difficult to move due to its location

-• Not equipped with a proper handle—the previous owner had attached Vise-Grip pliers to the valve stem for operation
+• Without a proper handle — the previous owner had attached Vise-Grip pliers to the valve stem to operate it

-Evidence indicated that shortly after takeoff, as Denver attempted to switch fuel tanks by reaching behind him to operate this poorly positioned valve, he likely inadvertently pressed on the right rudder pedal while twisting in his seat.
-This unintended rudder input caused the aircraft to enter an uncontrolled roll and dive from which recovery was impossible at low altitude.
+Evidence indicated that shortly after takeoff, as Denver reached behind him to switch fuel tanks, he likely pressed inadvertently on the right rudder pedal while twisting in his seat.
+At low altitude with no margin for recovery, the resulting roll and dive ended in the water.

 Contributing Factors